skarlekar/fargate-patterns/README.md

 In addition to maintaining the desired count of tasks in your service, you can optionally run your service behind a load balancer.
 The load balancer distributes traffic across the tasks that are associated with the service.

 ### Cluster
-An Amazon ECS cluster is a logical grouping of tasks or services.
+An Amazon ECS *Cluster* is a logical grouping of tasks or services.
+Clusters are AWS region specific and can contain tasks using both the Fargate and EC2 launch types.

 ## AWS Fargate - the Good, Bad & Ugly
 ###  Good & Bad: Pay Per Use